 Here's the thing.
 You can't completely get rid of dust.
-It's a part of life and most of the dust in our homes can be contributed to ourselves.
+It's a part of life and most of the dust in our homes can be attributed to ourselves.
 Much of the dust in your home is comprised of dead skin cells.
 Yuck, right?
 No one wants to be breathing that in day after day.
 Thankfully, there are ways to reduce the dust in your home.

 Upgrade the Filter in Your Home's Central Air Unit

 If you have central heating and air, the first thing you can do to reduce dust is to upgrade to a filter that filters dust from the air.
 A good quality filter is worth the extra cost.
-You can invest in a filter that not only reduces dust, but also reduces the allergens in your home.
+You can invest in a filter that not only reduces dust but also reduces the allergens in your home.
 Remember to change your filter per the manufacturer's directions, or even more often, to keep dust at bay.

 Change Your Bedding Once a Week

 Your bedding can quickly become covered in dead skin cells.
 By changing your bedding once a week, you reduce the amount of dust that is accumulating in your bedroom.
 With the change of each season, also take down your curtains and run them through the wash.
 All the fabrics in your home are a landing place for dust.

 Let's face it.
 Some dusters are better than others.
 Instead of reaching for the classic feather duster that just spreads the dust around your home, grab a microfiber cloth.
 Microfiber cloths actually collect the dust.
 These can be found almost anywhere.
 Even Dollar Tree carries microfiber cloths.
 Invest in several so that when you dust, you're actually dusting.

 Now that you've got the right dusting supplies, start at the top and work your way down.
 You can attach a microfiber cloth to a long pole and use it to dust around the tops of the walls and the bathroom fans in your home.
 This works best because any dust that falls will be wiped up as you work your way down.